w3f/Grants-Program/applications/DotStriker!.md

 ### Post-Grant Development:

-We will build real tradable NFTs, expand maps and multiplayer for chaotic battles, add obstacles like black holes and traps, introduce NFT upgrades and themes, and extend cross-platform play to desktop, iOS, and browser.
+We will build real tradable NFTs, expand maps and multiplayer for chaotic battles, add obstacles like black holes and traps, introduce NFT upgrades and themes, and extend cross-platform play.

 ### Future Funding: